MicrosoftDocs/visualfsharpdocs/docs/conceptual/checked.uint16[^t]-function-[fsharp].md

 # Checked.uint16<^T> Function (F#)

 Converts the argument to `uint16`.
 This is a direct, checked conversion for all primitive numeric types.
-For strings, the input is converted using [`System.UInt16.Parse`](https://msdn.microsoft.com/library/c9373sf3.aspx) with **P:System.Globalization.CultureInfo.InvariantCulture** settings.
+For strings, the input is converted using [`System.UInt16.Parse`](https://msdn.microsoft.com/library/c9373sf3.aspx) with **System.Globalization.CultureInfo.InvariantCulture** settings.
 Otherwise the operation requires an appropriate static conversion method on the input type.

 **Namespace/Module Path:** Microsoft.FSharp.Core.Operators.Checked